mumuki/mumukit/README.md

 The easiest way of getting started is by using using the `seed/seed.sh` script.

-1. Clone this project in a clean directory:: `git clone htts://github.com/mumuki/mumukit`
+1. Clone this project in a clean directory: `git clone https://github.com/mumuki/mumukit`
 2. Go to `seed` directory: `cd mumukit/seed`
-3. Run the script:  `/seed.sh`
+3. Run the script:  `./seed.sh`
 4. Follow instructions.

 ### Hooks